kgdunn/pid-book/univariate-review/univariate-review.rst

 	.. figure:: images/snowfall-data.png
 		:width: 750px
-		:scale: 75%
+		:scale: 75

 	.. figure:: images/temperature-data.png
 		:width: 750px
-		:scale: 75%
+		:scale: 75

 .. question::

-	Does the number of visits in the `Website traffic <http://stats4.eng.mcmaster.ca/wiki/Data_sets#Website_traffic>`_ data set follow a normal distribution?
+	Does the number of visits in the `website traffic <http://datasets.connectmv.com/info/website-traffic>`_ data set follow a normal distribution?
 If so, what are the parameters for the distribution?
 What is the likelihood that you will have between 10 and 30 visits to the website?

 .. answer::